 a.
 The allowable volume of flow for any thirty-minute period shall be determined by taking the sum of the following items, subsection K.3.a.
-(1) to (3) of this section, inclusive: - (1) maximum dry-weather wastewater flow as measured in the preceding August-September period.
+(1) to (3) of this section, inclusive:

+(1) maximum dry-weather wastewater flow as measured in the preceding August-September period.The flow shall be determined as follows:

-The flow shall be determined as follows: - (a) meter and record all flow for the period; - (b) discard all flow records for each day containing measurable rainfall and discard the flow records of the succeeding days;
+(a) meter and record all flow for the period;

+(b) discard all flow records for each day containing measurable rainfall and discard the flow records of the succeeding days;

-- (c) determine the maximum flow volume occurring in a thirty minute period for each day's metering; and - (d) average all of the maximum flow volumes to arrive at a maximum dry-weather wastewater flow; - (2) additional dry-weather flow resulting from new customers or equivalents added after the measured August-September period.
-The flow shall be determined as follows: - (a) determine the number of added residential customers and equivalents; - (b) multiply each such customer and equivalent by the departmental allowance of seven hundred fifty cubic feet per month; and - (c) reduce (b) from a monthly to a thirty-minute allowance by the formula: cubic feet per month divided by $[30 \text{ days } \times 24 \text{ hrs. } \times 2] = \text{additional dry weather flow; and}$ - (3) flow allowance for ground water infiltration and storm water inflow on which the metropolitan sewerage system was designed.
-The flow shall be determined as follows: - (a) determine the sewered area being metered in acres; and - (b) flow allowance = 3.06 cubic feet per acre x sewered area in acres. - b.
-Flow volumes for any thirty-minute period that exceed the allowable volume of flow, as determined in subsection K.3.a of this section, will be considered to be excess flow. - c.
+(c) determine the maximum flow volume occurring in a thirty minute period for each day's metering; and

+(d) average all of the maximum flow volumes to arrive at a maximum dry-weather wastewater flow;

+(2) additional dry-weather flow resulting from new customers or equivalents added after the measured August-September period.
+The flow shall be determined as follows:

+(a) determine the number of added residential customers and equivalents;

+(b) multiply each such customer and equivalent by the departmental allowance of seven hundred fifty cubic feet per month; and cubic feet per month divided by [30 days x 24 hrs. x 2] = additional dry weather flow; and

+(c) reduce (b) from a monthly to a thirty-minute allowance by the formula:

+(3) flow allowance for ground water infiltration and storm water inflow on which the metropolitan sewerage system was designed.
+The flow shall be determined as follows:

+(a) determine the sewered area being metered in acres; and

+(b) flow allowance = 3.06 cubic feet per acre x sewered area in acres.

+b.
+Flow volumes for any thirty-minute period that exceed the allowable volume of flow, as determined in subsection K.3.a of this section, will be considered to be excess flow.

+c.
 Since excess flow is based upon a thirty-minute period, the volume so measured will be small.
 In order that the surcharge for excess flow will more nearly approach the cost of providing additional capacity in the metropolitan sewerage system, excess flow will be adjusted as though it were occurring for a twenty-four hour period.
 The flow will be called adjusted excess flow.
-Adjusted excess flow = Excess flow x 24 x 2. - d.
+Adjusted excess flow = Excess flow x 24 x 2.

+d.
 Daily surcharges for adjusted excess flow will be the department current rate for each seven hundred fifty cubic feet of the adjusted excess flow.
 The daily surcharges shall remain in effect for ten days.
 If excess flow occurs again during the ten day period, and the new excess flow exceeds the former, the more recent excess flow will be used in lieu of the former and continue for ten days from date of its measurement.